MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/tasks/create-confirm-vendor-consolidated-invoice.md

 # ms.search.industry:
 ms.author: shylaw
 ms.search.validFrom: 2016-06-30
-ms.dyn365.ops.version: Version 7.0.0
+ms.dyn365.ops.version: AX 7.0.0
 ---
 # Create and confirm a vendor consolidated invoice (Japan)

 [!include[task guide banner](../../includes/task-guide-banner.md)]

 In Japan, sales and purchase invoices during the month are consolidated at the end of the month to calculate the due amount.

 This task walks you through creating and confirming a vendor consolidated invoice.

 Before you can complete this task, you must have posted purchase invoices.

 This task was created using the demo data company JPMF.

 1. Go to Accounts payable > Periodic tasks > Consolidated invoice.